hackingmaterials/materials-coord/README.md

         O: 0.0
 ```
 describes the CN environment in the spinel Fe3O4 spinel structure, where there are two different unique Fe sites, and one O site.
 Sites are given as a list.
 And for each site a dictionary
 of neighboring elements are provided.
-As you can see above, these neighboring elements do not differentiate between sites and gives a total CN number (i.e. there is one Fe in each) opposite to the unique sites list (where we had two Fe sites).
+In this sub-dictionary of surroundings of a given site, we do not differentiate between sites and only list the total CN number for each chemical element (i.e. there is one Fe in each) opposite to the unique sites list (where we had two Fe sites).

-Since it is not always easy to interpret the exact coordination number, MaterialsCoord will accept a range as well.
-Let's assume hypthetically we aren't sure how many Fe neighbors O site has,
+Since it is not always easy to interpret the exact coordination number, MaterialsCoord will accept a range.
+Let's assume hypothetically we aren't sure how many Fe neighbors the O site has,
-but we guess it's between 3.0 and 5.0:
+but we guess it's between 3.0 and 5.0, we can write:
 ```yaml
 Fe3O4_spinel:
     - Fe: